The Aurora High School Library has a rich collection of resources to help students with their studies in all subject areas.

 Aurora Public Library Databases

 (Students will need an Aurora Public Library card to access these.
 Don't have one?
-Contact M. Henoud in the school library.)
+Print, complete and submit M. Henoud in the school library.)

 accesses over 600 journal titles and provides a comprehensive coverage of the agricultural industry.